sagebind/evflow/README.md

 - Async PostgreSQL using `pg_send_query()` and `pg_connection_busy()`

 ## Goals
 The goal of this project is to (eventually) create a usable, stable, and fast event loop system that is practical and useful in many kinds of applications.
 Unlike some libraries, Evflow is meant to be only an event library; it should do one thing, and one thing well.
 Relevant features could be added in the future beyond a basic event loop to make it more useful.
-Some things that are being looked into are:
+Some things that should be or are being looked into are:

 - Using generators to make creating arbitrary async functions simpler and more powerful
     + Many ideas could be borrowed from Luke Hoban's excellent [Async Functions for ECMAScript](http://github.com/lukehoban/ecmascript-asyncawait) proposal.